bradallenfisher/dmd-course-materials/practice/rethinking_the_home.md

-# Rethinking the Home
+# Open Dwelling

+In their project, [United Micro Kingdoms (UmK): A Design Fiction](http://www.unitedmicrokingdoms.org/), Dunne and Raby explore the value systems of fictional cultures and their built environments.

-In this activity, you will imagine the design needs of a dwelling for a future society.
+In this activity, you will imagine the design needs of a dwelling for a fictional.
 Describe the attributes and function of the dwelling and it's surroundings along with the attributes and values of the people who reside there.

 ## Learning resources
 ### Readings

+## Project management

 ## Steps